Plan for Bare Metal Solution

 If you do not see the region that you need in the preceding table, contact Google Cloud Sales.

-The Bare Metal Solution offers machines in pre-configured sizes, as shown in the following table, or you can order custom sizes.
+Bare Metal Solution offers servers in pre-configured sizes, as shown in the following table.

-Each bare-metal machine comes with 200 GB of network attached storage for the boot disk.
+Each bare-metal server comes with 200 GB of network attached storage for the boot disk.

-By default, CPU hyper-threading is disabled in Bare Metal Solution machines.
+By default, CPU hyper-threading is disabled in Bare Metal Solution servers.
 If you need hyper-threading, let your sales representative know or, if you already have Bare Metal Solution, open a service request.

 When you place an order for Bare Metal Solution, you can specify the operating system (OS) that you need installed on your servers.
 If you need an OS that does not appear in the following tables, contact Google Cloud Sales.

-You can request the installation of any of the following Linux OS vendor versions on your Bare Metal Solution machines:
+You can request the installation of any of the following Linux OS vendor versions on your Bare Metal Solution servers:

 - Red Hat Enterprise Linux (RHEL)